 1) It makes the assumption that only one discrete state will be asserted at any time.
 This is true for some sensors, but not all sensors.

 2) Because it's working with a raw state value from IPMI, where certain reserved bits haven't been masked off, there no way for it to return a string to indicate the situation where no state are asserted (which is the normal state for many sensors).
 The facility/state property method should be masking off reserved bits - such that when no states are asserted, the state value is 0.

-Updated by Rob Johnston 9 months ago
+Updated by Rob Johnston almost 4 years ago

 This change has already been integrated into illumos-joyent via the commit below:

 commit 52767bdcffaf8c9d0a1cbfac8fa46b8506ee88cd Author: Rob Johnston <firstname.lastname@example.org> Date: Mon Mar 18 21:13:23 2019 +0000 OS-7241 topo_sensor_state_name() needs work Reviewed by: Robert Mustacchi <email@example.com> Approved by: Jordan Hendricks <firstname.lastname@example.org>

 So this issue is simply to track getting the above change pushed upstream.